Understanding Military Pay

 Total compensation analysis

-Total compensation analysis ensures that the full value of compensation and benefits made available by the employer to federal public servants is considered in negotiations with unions.
-It also determines the dollar value of the unique aspects of service.
+Total compensation analysis ensures that the full value of compensation and benefits provided by the employer to federal public servants is considered in negotiations with unions.
+It also determines the dollar value of the unique aspects of public service.

-The method includes salary, but also evaluates benefits such as:
+The method includes salary, but also evaluates a wide range of benefits such as:

 - severance pay